Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Constructing conformal-biharmonic between spheres

-In this section we will carry out a similar analysis as in the previous section, i.e. we will investigate if we can deform a harmonic, or a set of two harmonic maps to a solution of the equation for conformal biharmonic maps to spheres \eqref{eq:euler-lagrange-cbi}.
+In this section we will carry out a similar analysis as in the previous section, i.e. we will investigate if we can deform a harmonic, or a set of two harmonic maps to a solution of the equation for conformal-biharmonic maps to spheres \eqref{eq:euler-lagrange-cbi}.

 We start by considering the map \(q\colon M\to\s^n\subset\R^{n+1}\), see \eqref{eq:definition-q-biharmonic} in the introduction, given by

 Here, we again assume that \(v\colon M\to\s^{n-1}\subset\R^{n}\) is a harmonic map, i.e. a solution of \eqref{eq:harmonic-sphere}, and \(\alpha\in (0,\frac{\pi}{2})\) a real parameter.